Screenpipe logoscreenpipe

 The app takes screenshots at regular intervals (typically every 1-2 seconds).
 This happens in the background with minimal CPU impact — modern operating systems have efficient screen capture APIs.

-Each screenshot gets processed by OCR to extract all visible text.
-This means every word you see on screen becomes searchable — including text inside images, PDFs rendered in a browser, code in your editor, messages in chat apps, and content in video calls.
+Text is read directly from apps via accessibility APIs — the same system assistive technologies use.
+This captures text with 100% accuracy and minimal CPU usage.
+For content that accessibility can't reach (images, videos, GPU-rendered apps), OCR kicks in as a fallback.
+The result: every word you see on screen becomes searchable — including text inside images, PDFs rendered in a browser, code in your editor, messages in chat apps, and content in video calls.

 3. Audio Transcription